csaid/csaid.github.io/_posts/2020-07-15-why-inaccurate-antigen-tests-are-better-than-slow-pcr-tests.md

 </div><br>

 If we change the frequency of testing to once every day, antigen testing is able to achieve close to best case results, with almost no intra-school infections.
-Meanwhile, PCR testing still results in a large number of infections.
+Meanwhile, daily PCR testing still results in a large number of infections.

 <div class="wrapper">